Sondaggio ABC News su 1711 iracheni (margine errore 2,5%):

 minimal number in Sunni-dominated regions even if turnout is low, perhaps as

-.
+many as 50.
 That would gain them a greater voice in picking the prime

 minister and other key posts — and their biggest government role since the